 Whether you are looking for a cheap resort package, a hotel or a catered chalet, St Anton is a perfect place in which to relax after an adrenaline-fuelled day out.
 The more difficult off-piste runs are not for the faint-hearted but they can be rewarding for people who are prepared to accept the risks they present and use their skills to negotiate them.

 St Christoph, Lech, Zurs and Stuben can all be found in the Arlberg area and together they ensure that visitors are never bored.
 These resorts offer a huge variety of options, and you can try something different every day of your holiday.

-St. Christoph, Lech, Zurs and Stuben can all be found in the Arlberg area and together they ensure that visitors are never bored as they have a huge variety of options from which to choose every day of their holiday.
-Although there are nursery slopes and great ski schools in this region, St Anton is perhaps not a 1st choice destination for complete beginners.
+Although there are nursery slopes and great schools in this region, this resort is perhaps not the first-choice destination for complete beginners.
 However, if you are reasonably confident in your abilities and ready to stretch yourself then this could be the ideal place for you.
-To get a better idea of the sport on offer, check out our St Anton chalets ski map links.
+To get a better idea of the sport on offer, check out our chalets map links.

 New for 2017/18

 Above Zürs, a brand new restaurant will be opened at the top of the Trittkopf gondola.